DiogoSousa1/TrackingSystem/README.md

 <h3>Known issues and objectives:</h3>
 <ul>
-<li>Receive tag and rotation and apply to all the points given by camera ✅</li>
-<li>World tag rotation not giving stable coordinate system when using natively ✅</li>
 <li>Windows support for this project in wTVision - AprilTag library build</li>
-<li>Connect socket to engine ✅</li>
 <li>Increase extensibility of the program</li>
 <li>Use of local camera rotation</li>